A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Conclusion

 \section{Conclusion}

-In this paper, we present the comparisons of the jet-${R_{AA}}$ predictions from the JETSCAPE framework incorporating the (2+1)D MUSIC model for viscous hydrodynamic evolution to the ATLAS data for Pb+Pb collisions at ${\sqrt{s_\mathrm{NN}}= 5.02}$ TeV in high jet transverse momentum interval ${\mathrm{100~GeV} \leq p_{T,jet}\leq \mathrm{1~TeV}}$ for anti-${k_{T}}$ jets of radius R=0.4.
-These results put us in a strong stance to conclude that the MUSIC model is adequate and also successful in speculating the experimental observations even at higher jet-${p_{T}}$ for the most central collisions as well as mid-central collisions.
+In this paper, we present the jet-${R_{AA}}$ predictions from the JETSCAPE framework, which incorporates the (2+1)D MUSIC model for viscous hydrodynamic evolution and compare them with the ATLAS data for Pb+Pb collisions at ${\sqrt{s_{\rm NN}}}$ = 5.02 TeV in jet transverse momentum interval ${\mathrm{100~GeV} \leq p_{T}^{jet} \leq \mathrm{1~TeV}}$ for jets of radius R = 0.4.
+These results show that the (2+1)D MUSIC model along with (MATTER + LBT) is successful in describing the experimental data even at higher jet-${p_{T}}$ for the most central (0-10\%) collisions.
+This work also elucidates the predictions made by low virtuality-based evolution models like MARTINI and AdS/CFT in a hydrodynamic medium generated by the (2+1)D MUSIC, when compared to the CMS data.
+We observe marginally more suppression in jet-${R_{AA}}$ in the low to intermediate ${p_{T}}$ region.

-This work also elucidates the predictions made by low virtuality-based evolution models like MARTINI and AdS/CFT in a hydrodynamic medium generated by the MUSIC.
-We observe overall similar trend anticipations as compared to the unfolding in other hydrodynamic models like (2+1)D VISHNU~\cite{Shen:2014vra}.
-The MUSIC model is less sensitive to coherence effects which are prevalent at high transverse momentum, compared to VISHNU.
-We observe more suppression in the intermediate and extreme ${p_{T}}$ regions, which provides a better description of the observed data (${\leq 15\%}$).
+We advance the current JETSCAPE calculations and compare with the data of wider jet cones ranging from $R$ = 0.2 to $R$ = 1.0 measured by the CMS detector for Pb+Pb collisions at ${\sqrt{s_{\rm NN}}}$ = 5.02 TeV in jet transverse momentum interval ${\mathrm{300~GeV} \leq p_{T}^{jet}\leq \mathrm{1~TeV}}$.
+It suggests that, jets are increasingly able to recover more energy within larger radii.
+This can indicate that as jets propagate through the medium, more medium-induced radiation or scattered particles are incorporated within larger-radius jets. \\

-We advance the current JETSCAPE calculations and compare with the data of wider jet cones ranging from $R$ = 0.2 to $R$ = 1.0 recorded at the CMS detector for Pb+Pb collisions at ${\sqrt{s_\mathrm{NN}}= 5.02}$ TeV in high jet transverse momentum interval ${\mathrm{300~GeV} \leq p_{T,jet}\leq \mathrm{1~TeV}}$ for anti-${k_{T}}$ jets of radii $R$ = 0.2, 0.3, 0.4, 0.6, 0.8, and 1.0.
-Although the JETSCAPE framework is still under improvisation to define the jet medium interactions at wide angles, this work highlights the current standing of the model to describe the energy loss and medium response phenomenon for broad area jet cones.
+In this study, we have also shown the dependence of jet-${R_{\mathrm{AA}}}$ double ratio (${R^{\mathrm{R}}_{\mathrm{AA}}/R^{\mathrm{R=0.2}}_{\mathrm{AA}}}$) on the jet-${p_{T}}$.
+The analysis provides a consistent trend for (MATTER + LBT), which shows that the double ratio is higher for jets with larger radii than for those with smaller radii.
+This suggests that, the larger-radius jets retain a greater fraction of the initial hard parton momentum by capturing more radiated energy within the broader cone.
+This leads to the reduced suppression and a higher ${R_{\mathrm{AA}}}$ compared to smaller-radius jets. \\